OmarBaidak/Instabug-Task/README.md

     * Tests a POST request to create a new user in a REST API
     * Includes pseudocode for key test scenarios within the test classes **Note:** Kindly change the jdk version in POM to the version you're using

+  **Conceptual Challenges:**

+* All conceptual challenge answers are provided in the "Conceptual Challenge Answer" file within this repository